About Universidad Viña del Mar

 If you have an advanced level of Spanish (B2/+) you are eligible to participate in typical classes in the university.
 In order to take courses in the different UVM departments (with Chilean students), please visit the following web site in:

-Choose the “CARRERA” (major), which is the area of studies you want to take, and go to “MALLA CURRICULAR” (left side), and check the classes you would like to take according to the semester you will be at UVM.
+http://admision.uvm.cl/ - Choose the 4th tab that says “Escuelas y Carreras” (Schools and Majors) and choose which area of study you want to take and which courses you would like to take according to the semester you will be at UVM.